Ethereum (ETH) - POW/POS - Ethash

 These developments took place at every level of the Ethereum “stack”.
 This includes the core protocol and the clients that implement it, commonly referred to as “Layer 1”.
 It includes the supporting developer tools & infrastructure, that make engineering on Ethereum possible.
 It includes “off chain” technologies, that let developers build fast and performant applications.
 And it includes the products and businesses built on Ethereum.

 Keeping track of everything in this ecosystem is becoming more and more difficult every week.
 There are competing implementations of many infrastructure technologies — including two clients with ~50% (Geth) and ~40% (Parity) of the network.
 There are multiple competing off-chain technology stacks being built, multiple ETH 2.0 clients under development, and most markets have multiple competing businesses.
 It feels messy and chaotic — the Ethereum ecosystem is a bazaar, not a cathedral.
-While this can make it hard to follow, it’s a credit to the community: we’re too big to measure with
+While this can make it hard to follow, it’s a credit to the community: we’re too big to measure with simple tools.

 Our goal is to help you sort through that noise and see the bigger picture.
 In our view, here are the most important developments in 2018: